Introduction and Test System

-Now it's time to explore host processing and platform-oriented testing, including the apps needed to evaluate stability and cooling.
-Setting frequencies too high or voltages too low aren’t the only variables that negatively affect your overclock.
-Temperatures play a major role, too.
-So, how do you stress test your own CPU thoroughly (yet safely), and which utilities should you use for this purpose?
+Now it's time to explore CPU and platform-oriented testing, including the apps needed to evaluate stability and CPU cooling, much like the ones we use in our CPU Benchmark Hierarchy.
+Setting CPU frequencies or voltages too high are a few of the variables that negatively affect an overclock, both of which can cause temperatures to rise.
+So, how do you stress test your own CPU thoroughly (yet safely), and which utilities should you use?

 Important Warning about All Stress Tests